IT-BAER/nc-samewindow/README.md

 ## Features

 - **Automatic Link Modification**: Automatically removes `target="_blank"` and `target="_new"` attributes from links
-- **Configurable Selectors**: Define which links should be modified using CSS selectors
+- **Widget-Only Processing**: Only affects links within content widgets, not navigation or headers
-- **Exclude Functionality**: Specify links that should be excluded from modification
+- **Smart Link Handling**: Intelligently processes only links that should be modified
-- **Admin Settings**: Easy-to-use admin interface for configuration
 - **Visual Feedback**: Optional visual indicators for processed links
 - **Dynamic Content Support**: Handles dynamically loaded content through mutation observers